 The agreement has been developed in collaboration with the Government Digital Service and will replace the Government Convergence Framework (GCF) DNS service which will end on 31 March 2021.
-If you are a user of the GCF service will need to re-contract and migrate to this replacement service.
+If you are a user of the GCF service you will need to re-contract and migrate to this replacement service.

 The PSN is the government’s high-performance network, which helps public sector organisations work together to share information and resources and reduce duplication.